Atlassian Confluence Tutorial : Track a List of Action Items

 In this Confluence tutorial, I’ll show you how to create an automatic action item list based on all the projects in a given program.

-Confluence is a powerful collaboration tool that I’ve used to track action items and meeting minutes across a variety of projects and programs.
+Confluence is a powerful collaboration tool I’ve used to track action items and meeting minutes across various projects and programs.

 In my last article, I showed you how to build a project status reporting dashboard for large projects or programs.
-In the snapshot below, I’ve included my Overall Portfolio status and supporting Portfolio Action items.
+I’ve included my Overall Portfolio status and supporting Portfolio Action items in the snapshot below.

-During program status reviews, each project manager would presented project status and action items were identified and capture in Confluence.
-By using the Confluence Task Report macro, the action items were quickly gathered across multiple Confluence pages and Confluence spaces.
+During program status reviews, each project manager would present project status, and action items were identified and captured in Confluence.
+The action items were quickly gathered across multiple Confluence pages and Confluence spaces using the Confluence Task Report macro.
 As team members completed their action items, the list was automatically updated before the next status review.
 Let’s get started with some simple Confluence task tracking!

 Step 1.
 Create a task list on a page

 The task list is created by formatting a line of text using the checkmark icon in the toolbar.
-On each status report, project managers created individual task lists.
+Project managers create individual task lists for each status report.

 Below is a simple task list with people assigned and target dates identified.